lcx366/STARQUERY/README.md

 ## Change log

+- **1.1.4 — Oct 30, 2024**

+  - Set the maximum display records for DataFrames to 200 by default.

 - **1.1.3 — Oct 14, 2024**

   - Fixed an error in parallel processing when applying astronomical corrections (primarily caused by JPL ephemeris memory mapping).